andrew1007/react-on-images-loaded/README.md

 ### Notes
 Big changes, going into v2.x.x.
 All you get (and all you need) is the <code>onLoaded</code> and <code>onTimeout</code> function.
 All depreciated props will never be removed.

 v1.x.x was bloated.
 It gives too many options for such a basic concept.
-Every depreciated prop can be handled with <code>this.setState</code>.
+Every depreciated prop can be handled with <code>this.setState</code> or is completely unnecessary.
 The following are depreciated from v1.x.x:

 | Depreciated props | Information|
 |---|---|